*Well, not here, but only in South Africa. And only 30 are being built. Boo

 The ride is firmer than a Model S, but rarely crashy – and this is on the crumbling, weather-beaten tarmac in and around Manhattan, chances are it’ll cope well in the UK, too.
 The sensation is firmness, but well damped firmness, much like the sporty German saloons it’s looking to eradicate, but there’s purpose to its tautness – the chassis feels properly developed.

 Thing is, the Model 3’s appeal is as much about the self-driving tech and connectivity as the nuggety ride quality and granular steering feel.
 Probably more so.
-So, the Autopilot system – a $5,000 option, or $8,000 if you want to prepare the car with all the sensors and cameras it’ll need in the future for more advanced autonomous functions.
+The 3 already comes equipped with all the sensors and cameras it’ll need for autonomous functionality, and the (slightly notorious) Autopilot system is a $5,000 software option.
 The interface is different to the Model S in that you have to wait for a small grey steering wheel to appear on the top left hand corner of the screen.
 One tap down on the gear selector activates the active cruise control, a second tap lets the car steer for you between a set of defined white lines.